Tiniifan/InazumaElevenGoScript/Examples/RandomizePlayerEachMatch.md

   foreach (player in players) {
     if (CMND_BTL_IS_MATCH_MEMBER(0, player)) {
       local playerHandle = CMND_GET_PARTY_HANDLE(player);
-      RemovePartyCmnd(playerHandle, false, false);
+      // Need to implement function to get the level of the player RemovePartyCmnd(playerHandle, false, false);
       memberCount += 1;
     }